camunda/camunda-docs/docs/guides/getting-started-java-spring.md

 ## Step 8: Deploy the process

-To deploy your process, take the following steps:

-1. Decorate the `ProcessPaymentsApplication` class with `@Deployment(resources = "classpath:process-payments.bpmn")` in `ProcessPaymentsApplication.java`:
-2. In Desktop Modeler, change the tax amount calculated to `total * 1.2` under **FEEL expression** and save your changes.
+To deploy your process, change the tax amount calculated in Desktop Modeler to `total * 1.2` under **FEEL expression** and save your changes.

 Re-run the application in your terminal with `mvn spring-boot:run` to see the process run.
 In Operate, note the new version `2` when filtering process instances, and the tax amount has increased for the most recent process instance.